mtumilowicz/java11-concurrency-cyclicbarrier/README.md

 arrives
 * use-case: split task to subtasks and combine the results when all are ready
-* situation where the required number of threads wait at the barrier, is called **tripping the barrier**
+* **tripping the barrier** - situation where the required number of threads wait at the barrier

 # java
 * barrier in java is represented by `CyclicBarrier` class